The EBHC teaching resources library

 Development of the website was funded by the James Lind Initiative.
 It is hosted by the International Society for Evidence-Based Health Care.

-Effective teaching strategies
+Effective EBHC teaching

-A recent overview of systematic reviews shows that multifaceted, clinically integrated interventions, with assessment, can lead to improvements in knowledge, skills and attitudes as well as improve critical appraisal skills and behaviour.
+An overview of systematic reviews shows that multifaceted, clinically integrated interventions, with assessment, can lead to improvements in knowledge, skills and attitudes as well as improve critical appraisal skills and behaviour.
 Lecture-based versus online teaching appears to give similar results.
 The authors conclude that EBHC teaching and learning strategies should focus on implementing multifaceted, clinically integrated approaches with assessment.
 More research is needed to evaluate minimum components for multifaceted interventions, assessment of medium to long-term outcomes, and implementation of these interventions.